 According to Moz's 2013 Local Search Ranking Factors survey, the quantity of reviews by authority reviewers (e.g.Yelp Elite, Multiple Places Reviewers, etc), is the #3 "competitive difference maker."
 So when an authority site like Yelp rolls out a new feature to add video content to reviews, small businesses and marketers should take note.

-Although it's too early to tell, video enhanced reviews may add an additional layer of quality/authority which could increase the overall impact of the review in search engines.
+Although it's too early to tell, video-enhanced reviews may very well add an additional layer of quality/authority, which could increase the overall impact of the review within the context of search engines.